 How we calculate your holiday price

 The basic price of your holiday as set out in our brochures and website includes variable items such as the cost of aviation fuel and various costs paid in foreign currencies, which are subject to varying exchange rates.
 Your holiday price (except for any car hire) includes all domestic and foreign taxes and charges unless these are not pre–payable.
-Please refer to the price panel relating to individual holidays.
+Some countries, for example the Spanish Balearic Islands and Greece have introduced a tourist tax (although it goes under a variety of names depending on the country, but which is referred to as “tourist tax” throughout this Holiday Information) which can only be paid locally at your accommodation.

-Please note that throughout this website if you see the Flexichoice logo while booking, this means that the flight, accommodation or both have been selected from third party companies to meet your specific requirements.
-This gives you enormous flexibility in your holiday/travel arrangements and Flexichoice flights and holidays are fully ATOL protected by Olympic Holidays.
+Please note that throughout this the flight, accommodation or both have been selected from third party companies to meet your specific requirements.
+This gives you enormous flexibility in your holiday/travel arrangements and all flights and holidays are fully ATOL protected by Olympic Holidays.
 Particularly with accommodation, however, it does mean that we will not have personally inspected your selected accommodation and act as an agent only for the hotelier or other supplier (please see our Booking Conditions).
-Therefore, while the general guidance (e.g. as to visas and health requirements) given in this Holiday Information section is valid for Flexichoice bookings - Flexichoice flights and accommodation may have their own particular information/requirements attached to them (e.g. ticketing and baggage allowances on flights, and the standard of services and facilities available at accommodation) which we cannot set out here because of their immense variety.
-Please read all information available on this website relating to Flexichoice flights and accommodations and if you have any questions please contact us and we'll do our best to help you.
-We regret we cannot accept Flexichoice bookings from persons under the age of 18 unless there is someone aged 18 or over travelling in the party and normally this person should be the lead passenger (see our Booking Conditions).
+Therefore, while the general guidance (e.g. as to visas and health requirements) given in this Holiday Information section is valid for all bookings - flights and accommodation may have their own particular information/requirements attached to them (e.g. ticketing and baggage allowances on flights, and the standard of services and facilities available at accommodation) which we cannot set out here because of their immense variety.
+Please read all information available on this website relating to flights and accommodations and if you have any questions please contact us and we'll do our best to help you.
+We regret that in some instances we cannot accept bookings from persons under the age of 18 unless there is someone aged 18 or over travelling in the party and normally this person should be the lead passenger (see our Booking Conditions).

 What's included in your holiday price